 The SVD’s (Societas Verbi Divini) Christ the King Mission Seminary, along the E. Rodriguez Sr. Boulevard, was built in in 1933, and has been crucial in the establishment of other Catholic institutions in districts of Cubao, New Manila, and Kamuning.
-Among these religious and educational institutions that the SVD has directly or indirectly help found are the Sacred Heart Parish Shrine of Kamuning on Scout Ybardolaza Street (est. 1941), the Convent of the Holy Spirit on Poinsettia Street (est. 1945), the Immaculate Conception Cathedral of Cubao between Lantana and Vancouver streets (est. 1950), the Immaculate Conception Parochial School along Lantana Street, the St. Joseph Convent of Perpetual Adoration on Doña Hemady Avenue and 11th Street (est. 1965), and the Holy Spirit School High School along Ilang-Ilang Street (est. 1966).
+Among these religious and educational institutions that the SVD has directly or indirectly help found are the Sacred Heart of Jesus Parish Shrine of Kamuning on Scout Ybardolaza Street (est. 1941), the Convent of the Holy Spirit on Poinsettia Street (est. 1945), the Immaculate Conception Cathedral of Cubao between Lantana and Vancouver streets (est. 1950), the Immaculate Conception Parochial School along Lantana Street, the St. Joseph Convent of Perpetual Adoration on Doña Hemady Avenue and 11th Street (est. 1965), and the Holy Spirit School High School along Ilang-Ilang Street (est. 1966).

 Inside the Christ the King Mission Seminary is mainly comprised of the Buttenbruch and Finnemann halls, however other structures in the compound are the Villa Christo Rey for retired SDV priests, the Sementeryo ng Mga Relihiyoso for SVD priests who have passed away, the SVD Mission Seminary Foundation building, and the Diocesan Shrine of Jesus, The Divine Word; which have all be constructed during the mid-20th Century.
 It would take almost five decades before any new major structure would be constructed within the Christ the King Mission Seminary compound, with the opening of the Garden of the Divine Word in 2008.